mchu011/rshell/README.md

 -can execute with single command or multiple commands of ';' -has extra credit of getusername and gethostname
--BUGS: cannot execute commands with '||' and/or '&&'
+***BUGS*** cannot execute commands with '||' and/or '&&'

 #ls

--can execute -l flags  and basic column format properly -list format: completed to best of ability
+-can execute generally execute ls, l, and R flags properly to a point -list format: completed to best of ability
--column format: completed to best of ability -colors(extra credit): issues
+-column format: completed to best of ability -colors(extra credit): not doing
 -a: print all items in column format
 -l: prints total and lists in list format
 -R: Prints .: and list in column format
--BUGS: column format can only print single line correctly
+***BUGS:*** column format might have errors with larger items, list format has issues with permissions and total, and is read in from arguments

 #piping